C-hynneA/MoodWell/README.md

 - Customizable motivational quotes and wellness tips
 - Export options for data (PDF or CSV)
 - Multi-user support with separate profiles
 - Mobile-friendly or web-based version
+- Use a database for better storing of data or to actually save data inputs.